fruitflybrain/ffbo.launcher/README.md

 replace "localhost" with the *public* IP of the instance.

-If the system is properly started, you should see "nlp", and "na" servers fully populated with a number and name, similar to the following:
+If the system is properly started, you should see "nlp", and "na" servers fully populated with a number and name, similar to the following (ignore "nk" below):

 !["result of `docker-compose up`"](https://raw.githubusercontent.com/fruitflybrain/ffbo.launcher/images/images/up.jpg "result of `docker-compose up`")